manojpant2002/dockertraining/README.md

-# dockertraining

-This document is primarirly for docker training as well as Git handons
+# Docker training to US students